seravat/experienced-integration-labs/README.md

  		$ mvn clean install

-  - Use the following command to confirm the services are working
+  - Use the following commands to confirm the services are working

+		JBossFuse:karaf@root> log:set INFO
   		JBossFuse:karaf@root> log:tail

   - Go to http://localhost:8181/cxf to make sure the REST and SOAP services are running